 If you’re heading east on Route 3 (Kings Highway), you will pass through Montross, a quaint historic town that makes a great place to start your journey.
 Here, you can grab a bite to eat or a great cup of coffee!
 Consider a stop at the Westmoreland County Museum & Visitor’s Center to learn more about local history.
 Or perhaps a visit to the Carrot Cottage, also an information hub for the Chesapeake Bay Wine Trail, where you can pick up a Wine Trail passport brochure, as well as other winery brochures.

-As you enter General’s Ridge Vineyard, you will notice the historic Manor house built in the 1800’s.
+As you continue east, plan to visit General’s Ridge Vineyard.
+As you drive in, you will notice the historic Manor house built in the 1800’s.
 Enjoy your tasting in the “Somewhere In Time” tasting room.
 If you find you are ready for something to eat, there is a bistro menu to enjoy while sitting in the “Vineyard Views” tasting room.

 Want to add a historical stop on your trip?
 Check out the museum and ruins at Menokin, home of Francis Lightfoot Lee, a signer of the Declaration of Independence.

-This makes for quite a trip so if you are thinking of making a weekend of it, there are several lodging options, including cottages at Belle Mount and two properties at General’s Ridge Vineyard.
-Or choose from a selection of B&B’s in the area.
+This makes for quite a trip so if you are thinking of making a weekend of it, there are several lodging options, including two properties at General’s Ridge Vineyard.
+Or choose from a selection of local B&B’s in the area.

 Sample Itinerary #3